 Dr. Hochschuler is speaking on a panel titled "Bundled Payments & Global Episodes of Care" at the Becker’s 15th Annual Spine, Orthopedic and Pain Management-Driven ASC Conference + The Future of Spine on June 22 to 24, 2017 in Chicago.
 Click here to learn more and register.

-Q: Where do you see bundled payments for orthopedics headed in the future?
+Question: Where do you see bundled payments for orthopedics headed in the future?

 Dr. Stephen Hochschuler: It doesn't matter what changes occur to Obamacare, I think global fees and episodes of care are going to continue.
 Everybody now is looking at value and value has to be determined in regards to cost as well as performance and results.
 Unfortunately, most insurance companies only care about costs where we as physicians care about results and patient satisfaction.